dupriezt/thesissubject/boitesDeTexteDansLaPageCandidatureDeLApplication.md

 More recently, object-centric debuggers presented advanced stepping mechanisms targeting individual objects.
 Moldable debuggers offer a different perspective to this problem: allowing programmers to adapt a debugger to a given domain or task.

 As for my personal experience, I did an M2 internship and am currently doing a research year on the subject of debugging.
 During these, I published a position paper about new debugger features and prototypes at the IWST workshop of ESUG 2017.
+I prototyped a tool to instrument methods so that the values of their expressions are recorded and can be browsed later by the developer.
+I prototyped another tool allowing developers, with some limitations, to define an invariant on their program, run it, and have a debugger open on the instruction where the invariant stops being true.
 I developed an IDE plugin for the Pharo language (http://www.pharo.org) listing all breakpoints of the system, allowing to toggle them on/off with a click via either automatic code rewriting or bytecode manipulation.
 I collaborated with Marcus Denker (CR1) to improve the conditional breakpoints of Pharo to have their conditions be executed "as if" they were in the context the breakpoints were placed in, which involved context forwarding and AST manipulation techniques.
 I implemented a pharo AST interpreter to control the execution and develop prototype of debugging tools using this.
+Finally, I am currently collaborating on a debugger project for big data systems, and a formal semantics of a debugger for concurrent programs.

 # Démarche

 The goal of this thesis is to research new debugging techniques to aid software developers detecting and correcting defects.
-We plain to approach this research by exploring three different axis: back-in-time debugging, execution comparison and debugging specific programming languages.
+We plain to approach this research by exploring three different axis: 1) back-in-time debugging, 2) execution comparison and 3) debugging specific programming languages.

 Each of these axis represents a promising, but challenging to precisely define and implement, debugging feature.
-However, the objective is not to develop new debugging feature in a vacuum, but rather to introduce them in real development scenarios.
+However, the objective is not to develop new debugging features in a vacuum, but rather to build them in real development scenarios.
 For this reason, we intend to organize our work in agile cycles of ~6 months each.
 Each cycle will comprise the following steps:
 1) Review of the existing literature on a debugging feature
 2) Prototyping the feature
 3) Validation of the prototype with real industrial developers